 States not requiring License or Registration

-The following states no not have any specific licensing or registration requirements for Emergency Independent Adjusters: AZ, CO, DC, IA, ID, IL, KS, MA, MD, MO, ND, NE, NJ, NV, OH, PA, SD, TN, VA, WA and WI.
+The following states does not have any specific licensing or registration requirements for Emergency Independent Adjusters: AZ, CO, DC, IA, ID, IL, KS, MA, MD, MO, ND, NE, NJ, NV, OH, PA, SD, TN, VA, WA and WI.

 States Requiring Licenses